Instrumental Area Accompanist

 - Student employees and student ensemble librarians may be authorized by the appropriate faculty member to use the Department copy machine for designated ensemble or department-related tasks.

 - The music fraternities shall not use the copy machine unless a copy job is directly related to a service project for the department.
-If so, the faculty advisor should make those copies, or set up the machine to have a designated fraternity member, not the department secretary, make copies.
+If so, the faculty advisor or a designated fraternity member should make those copies, not the department secretary.

 - Copying should not be done by or for outside organizations except for department-sponsored events.